hunjixin/binary/README.md

  * Fast-paths encoding and decoding of `[]byte`, as I've designed this package to be used for inter-broker message encoding for [emitter](https://github.com/emitter-io/emitter).
  * Support for custom `BinaryMarshaler` and `BinaryUnmarshaler` for tighter packing control and built-in types such as `time.Time`.

+# my work Improvement
+ * support interface as dynamic type , scan real type when decode or encode.
+ * support interface array and slice, scan every ele type when decode or encode
+ * support ptr type, first byte mark ele is nil or not, and embed type codec in ptr codec type
+ * support custom codec by `ImportCodeC` for refer type in other types and built-in types without redefine type

 # Usage
 To serialize a message, simply `Marshal`:
 ```